Why your centre needs to teach Carpentry

 Benefits:

 1. One of the most recognised benefits of carpentry is its effect on children's fine motor skills.
-Whether the child hammers a nail, uses a screwdriver or makes a hole in wood with a hand drill, they are developing hand-eye coordination and strethening the neural connections in the cerebellum.
+Whether the child hammers a nail, uses a screwdriver or makes a hole in wood with a hand drill, they are developing hand-eye coordination and strengthening the neural connections in the cerebellum.
 This is the area of the brain that 'calibrates' or fine-tunes movement, specifically, the delicate hand movements involved in carpentry.
 By 'turning on' the cerebellum through carpentry, children are learning control over their bodies and ensuring that their improving hand-eye coordination will transfer to other activities.

 2. Woodworking lets children express their creativity in a 3-Dimenional (3D) way.
 By being able to take random everyday objects and join them together, children are able to product a tangible finished product.
 This creation also has the added benefit of being sturdy enough to handle unlike a painting or drawing.